-

 These subsidies are complemented by public guarantees for the acquisition of bank loans and public equity capital to increase the equity ratio.

-Grants and subsidies often come with specific prerequisites, terms and conditions, which can relates to the specific usage of the funds received, limitations with respect to the goods acquired, the need for maintaining a specific number of employees, limitations on dividend distributions and other return of funds to shareholder, etc.
+Grants and subsidies often come with specific prerequisites, terms and conditions, which can relate to the specific usage of the funds received, limitations with respect to the goods acquired, the need for maintaining a specific number of employees, limitations on dividend distributions and other return of funds to shareholder, etc.

-Apart from “regular” grants and subsidies as depicted hereinabove, additional support and aid programs are made available in specific constellations (and generally after consultation with the competent European Union authorities in order to avoid a conflict with EU subsidy rules).
+Apart from “regular” grants and subsidies as depicted hereinabove, additional support and aid programs are made available in specific constellations (and generally after consultation with the competent European Union authorities, in order to avoid a conflict with EU subsidy rules).
 Recent examples include specific programs initiated for companies/industries affected by the Covid-19 pandemic as well as recent dramatic increases of energy (production) cost.

-It must be noted that wrongful applications for grants and subsidies can trigger criminal liability, in particular criminal liability pursuant to Section 264 of the German Criminal Code (subsidy fraud).
+It must be noted that wrongful applications for grants and subsidies can trigger criminal liability, in particular, criminal liability pursuant to Section 264 of the German Criminal Code (subsidy fraud).
 Subsidy fraud is an abstract endangerment offense, so that it is sufficient for the offense to be committed if the applicant provides incorrect or incomplete information when applying for the subsidy (e.g. the reimbursement of short-time work allowance).
 The occurrence of pecuniary loss is not a prerequisite for the actions to be qualified as a criminal offense.
-In contrast to “classic” fraud, on the subjective side it is already sufficient for criminal liability for subsidy fraud if the potential perpetrator acts recklessly, i.e., grossly negligently.
+In contrast to “classic” fraud, on the subjective side it is sufficient for criminal liability for subsidy fraud if the potential perpetrator acts recklessly, i.e., grossly negligently.

 Are there any impediments / tax charges that typically apply to the inflow or outflow of capital to and from your jurisdiction (e.g., withholding taxes, exchange controls, capital controls, etc.)?